02 December 2024

 In 1961 Karin Baal was awarded the Silver Bambi award and the prize of the German Film Critics for Best Young Actress.
 In the 1960s she appeared in several Edgar Wallace thrillers, including Die Toten Augen von London/The Dark Eyes of London (Alfred Vohrer, 1961) with Joachim Fuchsberger, and Der Hund von Blackwood Castle/The Hound of Blackwood Castle (Alfred Vohrer, 1967).

-Her parts as the threatened blonde innocence in these thrillers were a break with the independent characters she had played in the 1950s.
+Her parts as the threatened blonde innocence in these thrillers were a break from the independent characters she had played in the 1950s.
 In 1966 she was again awarded, this time with the Golden Camera by the magazine Hörzu.
 She incidentally appeared in international films, such as the thriller Hannibal Brooks (Michael Winner, 1969) starring Oliver Reed.

-From the 1970s on, Baal was offered less film roles and focused on television.
+From the 1970s on, Baal was offered fewer film roles and focused on television.
 She often guest-starred in such Krimi series as Der Kommissar/The Commissioner (1975), Tatort (1979 and 1990), Derrick (1980 and 1981), Die Männer vom K3/The Men from K3 (1987 and 1991), Ein Fall für Zwei/A Case for Two (1990 and 1995), Der Alte/The Old Man (1990), Marleneken (1990), Doppelter Einsatz/Double Down (1994), Rosa Roth (1995) and Polizeiruf 110/Police 110 (1996).

 On TV she also played leading roles in the six-part series Ein Jahr ohne Sonntag/A Year Without Sundays (1970) opposite Götz George, and in the 13-part TV series Wenn Engel reisen/When Angels Travel (Uwe Friessner, 1993).
 She also worked in popular family TV shows like Liebling Kreuzberg (1985), Schwarzwaldklinik/Black Forest Clinic (1985), and Praxis Bülowbogen/Practice Bülowbogen (1990).